 More on Homeland Security

-The House Appropriations Committee today approved the fiscal year 2020 Homeland Security bill on a vote of 29 to 20.
-The legislation provides annual funding for the Department of Homeland Security and its related agencies.
+The House Appropriations Committee today approved the fiscal year 2021 Homeland Security bill on a vote of 30 to 22.

 "This bill as a whole will strengthen our security and keep Americans safe while upholding our American values of fairness and respect.
 Strong investments in modern, effective technologies will improve homeland security missions, from cybersecurity and disaster preparedness to border and maritime security.
 It also provides resources to meet the humanitarian needs of migrants and, critically, it prohibits the administration from raiding funds for the President’s wasteful border wall."

 "No funding is provided for border barriers.
 And because the Administration continues to ignore the will of Congress by diverting funding to barrier construction beyond what Congress appropriates, the bill rescinds unobligated border barrier funding and prohibits the diversion of any more funding for that purpose."

 The House Appropriations Committee today released its reports accompanying the fiscal year 2021 Homeland Security and Financial Services and General Government appropriations bills.

 The House Appropriations Subcommittee on Homeland Security today approved by voice vote its fiscal year 2021 bill.